 - I. Purpose of Policy: The purpose of this policy is to define prohibited conduct and explain Salve Regina University's (hereinafter "University") Anti-Discrimination Policy and Grievance Procedures (hereinafter "Policy") including, but not limited to, how to report or file a complaint and how the University will respond. - II.
-Applicability: This policy applies to all University community members, including faculty, adjunct faculty, staff, and students.
-In certain situations, this policy may also apply to other individuals, such as vendors, independent contractors, visitors, volunteers, and/or other third parties.
+Applicability and Scope: This policy applies to all University community members, including faculty, adjunct faculty, staff, students, and participants in University programs or activities, both on campus and in other locations, including Study Abroad locations and at University sponsored events within and outside the United States.
+In certain situations this policy may also apply to other individuals, such as vendors, independent contractors, visitors, volunteers, and/or other third parties.
+This Policy does not apply to gender discrimination including sexual harassment and sexual violence deemed to be within the scope of Title IX.1